 Even with insurance, Livalo, an FDA-approved brand of the drug pitavastatin, can cost around $310 for a three-month supply.
 It’s understandable that most folks would balk at such a price.
 Some would find it impossible to afford.
 For each case, it’s important to know Americans can order Livalo cheaply and safely online if they shop at PharmacyChecker-accredited international online pharmacies.
 You can compare prices for brand-name Livalo (pitavastatin) on our site and find that it costs only $90 for a three-month supply at the lowest-cost online pharmacy, which saves you 71% off the insured price of $310!
 The out-of-pocket cost is actually about $1,000.

 Something that may give you pause, though: The brand-name pitavastatin, sold in Turkey, is sold under the name Alipza – not Livalo.
 This is no cause for alarm—the exact same drugs are often marketed under different names in different countries.
 However, it is understandably confusing and can be frustrating for patients and providers to navigate conflicting public information about buying less expensive medicines online from foreign countries.
-Couple that with the same medication being marketed under different names, and you may have a recipe for a patient to give up on affordable options – and, in some cases, take their meds at all.
+Couple that with the same medication being marketed under different names, and you may have a recipe for a patient to give up on affordable options – and, in some cases, not take their meds at all.

 There are many legitimate reasons to be skeptical.
 You may think to yourself: Is the drug safe?
 Is it counterfeit?
 Is it really the same?